Lynx-FR/DOS-FLY/How the version notation works.md

+# How does the version notation works ?

 The notation of a version follows this pattern XX.XX.X (Alpha | Beta)

 The 2 first digits refer to the year where the release was published.
 Example: 25 = 2025